-DENON DP-1500
+DENON DP1500

-HISTORY and USE
+HISTORY and COMMENTS

 During the analog period of the late 1970s esoteric speaker wires, DACs, line conditioners, boutique capacitors, and home theater were non-existent.
-Instead, an audiophile invested in a minimalist turntable with an expensive tonearm and cartridge.
+Instead, an audiophile would invest in a minimalist turntable with an expensive tonearm and cartridge.
 Armed with a collection of prized vinyl recordings evenings would be spent fiddling and adjusting the arm and stylus to achieve maximum musicality.

 Nippon Chemi-Con electrolytics are used.
 The large one is a 100uf 50v, the others are smaller values.